 JHdata: Johns Hopkins data resources.
 They collect data on covid-19 from all over the world.

 SIR: Introductory paper on compartmental models, which explains well the mathematics behind the SIR and other epidemiological models.
-Here is a historical overview of this type of models.
+Introductory paper on stochastic compartment models, where its is described how the deterministic models arise in the limit of infinite (large) populations.
 Public lectures explaining the modelling are e.g. Tom Britton and Robin Thompson.
-This book might also be relevant, or this book.
+This book is also relevant.

 SSI: Statens Serum Institut has collected all the reports and background material for their estimation of the reproduction number and the predictions of the future development of the epidemic in Denmark (all in Danish).
 Of particular interest is the Teknisk gennemgang af modellerne.